filecoin-project/filecoin-docs/docs/store/starling.md

 ## Getting started

 This guide will quickly set up Starling on your computer.
-For more information on Starling and how to use it, check out the [official Starling documentation](https://starlingstorage.io/).

 ### Prerequisites